MrAlexSee/InterviewTopics/README.md

 [Compilation](https://stackoverflow.com/questions/6264249/how-does-the-compilation-linking-process-work) is as follows:

 1. Preprocessing: handling preprocessor directives, i.e. parsing defines, includes, etc.
-1. Compilation: produces object files.
-These can be grouped into a static library.
+1. Compilation: produces object files (.o).
+These can be grouped into a static library (.a).
 Object files can refer to symbols that are declared but not defined.
 1. Linking: combines object files into a dynamic library or an executable.

 ### Basic